PredixDev/uaa-scripts/mgmt/README.md

 Every Identity Provider may have different instructions how to import SAML metadata.
 As result we cannot provide direct instructions here.
 ##### 4. Obtain your IdP SAML metadata from your IdP administrator.
 Follow up instructions assume that after configuring UAA SP in your Identity Provider, IdP SAML metadata is stored into file: idp-metadata.xml
-##### 5. Validate the SAML Identity Provider metadata is properly formatted by running through a XML parser.
+##### 5. Validate the SAML Identity Provider metadata is properly formatted by running through an XML parser.
 Ensure that it contains a valid XML header such as:
 ```code
 <?xml version="1.0" encoding="UTF-8"?>
 ```